jeffschoonover416/jeffschoonover.dev-source/posts/2020/11/concepts-router-step-link.md

 2. Purpose: organize, track and record a sequence of steps necessary to be performed in order
 3. Structure: [Steps], [Links], [Sub-Routers], Status, associated files and metadata
 4. Actions: create, read, update, delete
-5. Operational principle: when the steps in a router are fully executed in sequence, the part is finished
+5. Operational principle: when the steps in a router are fully executed in sequence, the part is finished.
+When all the steps are complete, the router is complete.

 The actions are pretty boring: this really is a simple CRUD application under the hood but that is OK because it is a very useful one to me.